-The collection of material relating to a respected novel can be difficult, but the library of America usually produces excellent results.
+The collection of material relating to a respected novel can be difficult, but the Library of America usually produces excellent results.
 Always Coming Home: Author’s Expanded Edition brings together much material relating to the title story by Ursula Le Guin.
-Always Coming Home relates the life of woman who has taking that name, surrounded and largely Eclipse by the writings and examinations by a scholar named Pandora of the Kesh people.
+Always Coming Home relates the life of woman who has taking that name, surrounded and largely eclipsed by the writings and examinations by a scholar named Pandora of the Kesh people.
 The woman examines their culture in great detail, focusing on Traditions, literature, as well as everything from zoology down to the geography of the land.
 The culture depicted is influenced heavily and obviously by a few of Native American culture, and exists after some strange catastrophe apocalyptic results.
 The exact nature of this catastrophe is not elaborated on, although the mentions of radiation and genetic damage suggest something nuclear in nature.
 This tale is more than anything else of peculiar epistolary novel giving the point of view of an anthropologist looking at a somewhat antiquated society that is still in the distant future of our own World.
 It’s a very detailed and thought out setting, in the epistolary structure justifies showing the author’s work far more than many traditional narratives might.

 In addition to the titular novel, there is the section titled “Pandora Visits Take Cash and Comes Back With New Texts” which includes the rest of a fictional novel mentioned in the book as well as additional meditations, songs, and a section on the fictional language of Kesh and its syntax.